Jennie Moss, Founder & Managing Director, RETHINK EVENTS, UK

 – What new systems and technology needs to be considered by restaurants to offer these products?

 – As demand for plant-based proteins grow, how can we ensure that supply chains remain sustainable?

-Jesper Juul Andersen, Category Area Manager, IKEA FOOD SERVICES
+Jesper Juul Andersen, Category Area Manager, IKEA FOOD, SWEDEN

-Marcus Keitzer, Alternative Proteins Board Member, PHW GROUP
+Marcus Keitzer, Alternative Proteins Board Member, PHW GROUP, GERMANY

 October 17 Afternoon